p0t4t0sandwich/TaterLib/.github/CONTRIBUTING.md

 For methods that aren't supported by and older version, please add the `{toBeNamed}RuntimeException`.

 Please remember: You are not expected to know everything about every modding platform.
 If you're not sure about something, feel free to ask.
-Or if you're feeling a bit overwhelmed, feel free to ask for help, you aren't alone while working on PRs.
+Or if you're feeling a bit overwhelmed, ask for help, you aren't alone while working on PRs.

 It sounds like a lot, but most of the code is repetitive, and you'll get the hang of it after a bit.
 Even if you just